Video-Nomad/gs-curvetools-docs/docs/source/faq.rst

 **Explanation:**

-When curves are very small and Maya tries rebulding it it lacks the nesesary precision for certain operations.
+When curves are very small and Maya tries rebuilding it it lacks the necessary precision for certain operations.
 It's the issue with all maya curves, not only GS CurveTools ones.

 **Solution/Workaround:**

 There are several ways to fix this issue:

-1. Using smaller values :ref:`Precision Scale<precision-scale>`.
+1. Using smaller values of :ref:`Precision Scale<precision-scale>`.
 The default value of 0.05 is suitable for most of the curves in normal project, but sometimes the value can be lowered to 0.01 if distortion occurs.

 2. Using :ref:`Smooth<smooth>` function right after the rebuild if distortion has occurred.